-Then make sure to add superfoods to your diet during your first trimester to get the nutrients you need for your growing baby.
-These superfoods can also help when morning sickness starts.
-Wondering what superfoods you should add to your diet?
+Then make sure to add healthy foods to your diet during your first trimester to get the nutrients you need for your baby’s growth.
+Certain superfoods can help when morning sickness starts—wondering what superfoods you should add to your diet?

 Check out this post with the top 5 superfoods you should include in your pregnancy diet.
-These foods will keep your energy up and provide your baby with the growing power they need!
+These foods will keep your energy up and give your unborn baby the growing power they need!

-After a positive pregnancy test, one of the most important first trimester’s must-dos is to call the doctor.
+After a positive pregnancy test, your prenatal appointment is one of the most critical must-dos during the first trimester.
 Hopefully, you already have an OB/GYN you like; otherwise, find a pregnancy doctor immediately.
+Look over your health insurance to see what is covered for prenatal care.
 Then, call to set up your first prenatal appointment.

-The advice nurse on the phone will most likely ask about your last mensuration and early pregnancy symptoms you may be experiencing to determine the best time to set up an appt.
-They may take a blood test during your first appointment to confirm, depending on the timing.
+The advice nurse on the phone will most likely ask about your last period and early pregnancy symptoms you may be experiencing to determine the best time to set up an appt.
+They may take a blood test or urine sample during your first appointment to confirm, depending on the timing.

-During the first prenatal visit, you may or may not get an ultrasound.
-For my 1st pregnancy, they did not schedule my 1st appt until around week 8, basing the timing according to my last menstruation to have an ultrasound.
+During the first prenatal visit, you may or may not get an ultrasound and hear your baby’s heartbeat.
+For my 1st pregnancy, they did not schedule my 1st appt until around pregnancy week 8, basing the timing on my last menstruation to have an ultrasound.

-Your first appointment is mostly to get a schedule of all your future appointments, confirm your pregnancy, ask any questions you may have for your doctor, and get lots of info regarding the next 9 months of your life.
+Your first appointment is primarily to get a schedule of your future prenatal appointments, confirm your pregnancy, ask any questions you may have for your doctor, schedule childbirth classes, and get lots of info regarding the next nine months of your life.

 Related post: Weird Pregnancy Symptoms no one tells you about.